 Suriya’s next film, Ayan (2009), however, was a disappointment qualitatively in spite of a brilliantly executed action sequence in Africa, a couple of well composed songs and his efficient enough central performance.
 It was a huge success at the box office, though, and the biggest commercial success of Suriya’s career till date.
 And continuing in the same vein, his next two films, Aadhavan (2009) and Singam (2010) have also been the big, commercial blockbuster type films.
 Their triple success has more than vindicated Suriya’s choice in doing these films and it has to be said that even if they haven’t challenged the actor in him as much as one would have liked, he is a big, big reason for these films being hits.

-As have been Suriya’s subsequent films, 7aum Arivu (2011), Maattrraan (2012), Singam II (2013) and Anjaan (2014).
+As have been Suriya’s subsequent films, 7aum Arivu (2011), Maattrraan (2012), Singam II (2013), Anjaan (2014) and Massu Engira Masilamani (2015).
 Of all of these hugely budgeted films, at least Singam II, in spite of being a disappointing follow up to its predecessor, did well at the box-office, while the others made little headway at the ticket counter.